 Government-wide Financial Statements - The government-wide Statement of Net Position utilizes a net position presentation.
 Net position is categorized as investment in capital assets, restricted and unrestricted.
 Investment in capital assets includes capital assets net of depreciation.

-Restricted net position consists of unspent grants, donations and funds restricted by statute.
-Unrestricted net position represents all other available financial resources of the District.
+The District currently does not have restricted net position and unrestricted net position represents all available financial resources of the District.